Empty category: WH-trace (tWH)

 In this example, the complementizer or the WH-item can have null categories, and one or the other may show up as null.
 However, they cannot both be null when the WH-item is the subject.

 An important note to remember is that DP-trace and WH-trace are the result of movement operations, while "pro" and "PRO" must be base generated.

 Null subjects

-Null-subject languages, such as Chinese and Italian, allow the omission of an explicit subject in an independent clause by replacing it with a null object.
+Null-subject languages, such as Chinese and Italian, allow the omission of an explicit subject in an independent clause by replacing it with a null subject.
 This is unlike languages like English or French which require an explicit subject in this sentence.
 This phenomenon is similar, but not identical, to that of pro-drop languages, which may omit subject, object or both pronouns.
 While all pro-drop languages are null-subject languages, not all null-subject languages are pro-drop.

 For example, in Italian the subject "she" can be either explicit or implicit: